Baking is one of my favorite pastimes. I enjoy baking cookies, cakes, breads, pies, muffins, cupcakes, and much more.

-- Combine the banana mixture and egg into the flour mixture.
+- Combine the banana mixture and egg with the flour mixture.
 Use a whisk or spatula to stir well.

-- Add the melted butter and vanilla extract into the mixture.
+- Add the melted butter and vanilla extract to the mixture.
 Stir well.

-- Add the maple syrup into the mixture and stir for a few seconds.
+- Add the maple syrup to the mixture and stir for a few seconds.

-- Add the chocolate chips into the mixture (optional).
+- Add the chocolate chips to the mixture (optional).